GianlucaAnsaldi/bank-tech-task/README.md

 This code will simulate a bank account, where you'll be able to deposit/withdraw money, check your balance and print out a bank statement.

+## How to run

+- clone this repo `git@github.com:GianlucaAnsaldi/bank-tech-task.git`
+- install dependencies `npm install`
+- navigate to the repository `cd src`
+- launch Node.js REPL on the terminal `node`
+- load the bankAccount.js file `.load bankAccount.js`

+## Hot to test

+- clone and install dependencies like in the previous steps
+- run tests in the terminal with `npm test`

 ## Requirements

 - You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)